 Two things define you, your attitude when you have everything, your patience when you have nothing.

 As the Igbo African elders say, One who gathers wealth and does not use it to do things does not have the profit from it.

-Your happiness when you have nothing
+Happiness when you have nothing.

 When you wake up, get yourself out of bed.
 Lying there will only let the negative thoughts gather energy.
 Once you start moving, your frame of reference for the day will change.
 For many, it is a relentless journey, and the more you put in, the more you get out.